 First-year Ph.D. students can spend 1 quarter each in 3 groups.
 They must align with a permanent advisor by the middle of Spring quarter of the first year.

 Look over the department website and research group pages to get ideas or information about specific faculty you might be interested in working with for rotations.

-You must email the Graduate Program Office at email@example.com about your rotations by the following dates:
+You must email the Graduate Program Office at email@example.com and cc the faculty about your rotations by the following dates:

 Autumn quarter: August 15